dwjoyce/pythonbook/chapters/Walking along data.rst

     8
     9

 The test is whether the variable ``num`` is less than 10.
 We initially set it to 0, and every time we repeat the block of code, we add 1 onto it, and give it the same name.
-Eventually, it reaches 10, and the loop stops, as the variable ``num`` now equals 10, it is not less than 10.
+Eventually, it reaches 10, and the loop stops, as the variable ``num`` now equals 10 it is not less than 10, so the test evalutes to ``False``.
 Hopefully this is all very straightforward by now.

 However, Python has an easier way of repeating a block of code a set number of times (10 in this example).
-It is the ``for`` loop, and all it does is to step through a sequence such as a list.
-We have been working with lists in the previous two chapters.
+It is the ``for`` loop, and all it does is to step through a sequence such as a list or a string.
+We have been working with such sequences in the previous two chapters.

 .. pythontest:: nooutput